chelmann/EmmeAB/readme.md

 ###Vehicle Matrix Calculations###
 The code creates three sets of skims for use by DaySim - travel time, generalized cost and distance.
 All three skim procedures utilize the standard path based assignment analysis toolkits from Emme Modeller.
 The travel time skims are created by skimming auto time (timau) across all paths, distance skims are based on link length and the generalized cost skims use the conversion of toll costs to time via values of time as noted above.

-Current runtime using zero volume demand is slightly under 34 minutes.
-The next step will be the creation of demand by user class to further test runtime impacts of our current classification system.